 the hirer fails to pay the fare.

-Penalty: $1 000.
+Penalty: a fine of $1 000.

 [Regulation 9A inserted in Gazette 8 Dec 1998 p.
-6585.]
+6585; amended in Gazette 28 Jun 2016 p.
+2680-1.]

 9B.
 Unpaid fare may be added to modified penalty in infringement notice

-(1) If an infringement notice is given under section 39 for an offence under regulation 9A, the amount of the fare that the hirer failed to pay may be added to the amount that would otherwise be payable as the modified penalty.
+(1) If an infringement notice is given under section 39 for an offence under regulation 9A, the amount of the Schedule 3 fare or contract fare that the hirer failed to pay may be added to the amount that would otherwise be payable as the modified penalty.

 (2) If subregulation (1) has effect, the person entitled to the fare that the hirer failed to pay shall be paid, towards the discharge of that entitlement, so much of the amount added as is recovered through payment of the modified penalty.

 [Regulation 9B inserted in Gazette 8 Dec 1998 p.
-6586.]
+6586; amended in Gazette 28 Jun 2016 p.
+2681.]

-10. Hirer may refuse multiple hiring
+10. Multiple hiring

+(1) In this regulation —

+multiple hiring, in relation to a taxi, means the hiring of the taxi by 2 or more passengers who are not accompanying each other but who agree to share the hire of the taxi and pay separate fares for carriage in the taxi.

-The hirer of a taxi may refuse to consent to the carriage of passengers, other than those accompanying the hirer, during the period of the hiring.
+(2) The hirer of a taxi may refuse to consent to the carriage of passengers, other than those accompanying the hirer, during the period of the hiring.

+(3) If a taxi is the subject of multiple hiring, each separate hirer may, at that hirer’s destination, be charged 75% of the sum of —

+(a) the amount of the fare then recorded on the meter; and

+(b) any surcharge or fee of a kind set out in Schedule 3 for the hire that is not included in the metered amount.

+(4) A taxi that is hired for a contract fare cannot be the subject of multiple hiring (but nothing in this regulation prevents 2 or more passengers who are not accompanying each other from agreeing to share the cost of the contract fare).

+(5) If a taxi is the subject of multiple hiring —

+(a) the hirer for the purposes of regulation 6B(2) who must pay the fee, if any, for parking during the journey at a passenger’s request is the hirer who is, or who is accompanying, that passenger; and

+(b) the hirer for the purposes of regulation 6B(3) who may be charged for the costs of cleaning the taxi if it is soiled by a passenger during the journey is the hirer who is, or who is accompanying, that passenger; and

+(c) the amounts to be paid by a hirer for the purposes of adding a surcharge under regulation 8B are, in respect of each hirer, the amounts for the separate fare incurred by that hirer and any parking fee or cleaning costs payable by that hirer as mentioned in paragraph (a) or (b).

+[Regulation 10 inserted in Gazette 28 Jun 2016 p.
+2681-2.]

 11. Most economical route to be taken unless hirer directs otherwise

 Unless otherwise directed by the hirer, a driver shall take the hirer to his or her destination by the most economical route, once the hirer has informed the driver of the destination.